mortrevere/snips/README.md

 git push
 ```

+Your build file is now updated on the repo and everyone can browse that new *snip*

+## New features

-Available commands for `snips.py` are :
+Current available commands for `snips.py` are :

 ```
 ./snips.py list